 The following 10 math manipulatives are not only great for teaching math concepts and vocabulary, they also encourage imaginative play and exploration.
 Young children need hands on interaction with 3-dimensional manipulatives when learning math.

-Using manipulatives makes it easier for kids to discuss their math thinking with you and thier peers, enables them to understand concepts and find multiple ways to solve problems, and helps them to demonstrate new knowledge and skills.
+Using manipulatives makes it easier for kids to discuss their math thinking with you and their peers, encourages them to ask questions, enables them to understand concepts, find multiple ways to solve problems, and helps them to demonstrate their new knowledge and skills.